 If you create a VPC peering connection, you can also configure a CIDR allow list to allow connections only from specific IP address blocks or security groups.

-Subscriptions that run on GCP require a VPC peering connection.
-See GCP VPC peering to learn how to set up VPC peering for GCP.
+Subscriptions that run on Google Cloud require a VPC peering connection.
+See Google Cloud VPC peering to learn how to set up VPC peering for Google Cloud.